 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Mathews has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Mathews has few renters and college students.
 But the biggest reason it is quieter in Mathews than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Mathews may be for you.

-Mathews is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mathews does not have a public transit system used by locals to get to and from work.

-In terms of college education, Mathews is nearly on par with the US average for all cities of 21.84%: 21.00% of adults 25 and older in Mathews have a bachelor's degree or advanced degree.
+The education level of Mathews citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+21.00% of adults 25 and older in Mathews have a college degree.

 The per capita income in Mathews in 2022 was $49,234, which is wealthy relative to Louisiana and the nation.
 This equates to an annual income of $196,936 for a family of four.
 However, Mathews contains both very wealthy and poor people as well.